andreacalderonvv/cse15l-lab-reports/Lab Report 2.md

     return newArray;
   }
 ```
- ADDRESS THE ISSUE
+ What I did to fix this issue was that I noticed that `arr[i] = newArray[arr.length - i - 1];` was assigning the new empty array to the old array in reverse.
+ Since there was nothing in the new Array, it was simply assigning 0's to the old array.
+What I did was change the line to
+ `newArray[i] = arr[arr.length - i - 1];`.
+This line now assigns the old values of array `arr` to `newArray` in reverse order.
+This fixes the issue of just
+ assigning zeros to the old array.
+I also changed the return statement to return `newArray` instead of `arr`.

 Part 3:
 ---
-In week 2, I learned a lot about web servers.
+In lab 2, I learned a lot about web servers.
 For example, before I knew nothing about how the code for web servers would look like.
-After this lab,
+It was fun to see how it handled paths and queries.
+After this lab, I also learned about the different parts of a URL.
+For example, what a query does and how it can take in information.
+It was really interesting to see how everything worked.